top of page

 • Add your default super fund

-• Link your software to your clearing house (SBSCH or private)
+• Link your payroll file to your clearing house (SBSCH or private)

 Step 5: Pay and Report Super Quarterly

-• Use your payroll software or SBSCH to submit
+• Use your clearing house to submit contributions

-You’ve lodged on time and protected your tax deduction.
+You’ve paid super correctly, on time, and retained your tax deduction.

 Cost of Setting Up Super Accounts